dmwm/DAS/doc/sphinx/mapping.rst

 Please note, each data-service must provide its mapping records in `YAML <http://en.wikipedia.org/wiki/Yaml>`_ data-format.
 The records shown above are the ones stored into DAS storage back-end, while concrete mapping can use any YAML representation, e.g. ascii.
+(Note that YAML is a superset of JSON, so pure JSON files could be used).